alandixon/Quantum-Computing-QSharp/README.md

 The articles recommend using [Visual Studio Code](https://code.visualstudio.com/) but I'm going to use [VS2019](https://visualstudio.microsoft.com/vs/) as I'm very familiar with it.

-For each article, I'll put in my notes and any gotchas I found
+For each article, I'll put in my notes and any gotchas I found.

+Also, my Quantum Glossary may help ...

 ## 1 - Intro,  background and the qubit